usualnik/Portfolio/README.md

 ![OVERFLOW Code example2](images/OveflowCode2.png)

 I am not really good at code structure and architecture right now.
-It's more of a all in once for me, but i'am constantly trying to learn and become better.
+It's more of a all in once for me, but I'm constantly trying to learn and become better.

-Although, i am always open to feedback.
+Although, I'm always open to feedback.

 > [!NOTE]
 > THANK YOU for reading this.